 What should I write?

-"Get out the vote" research has shown that partisan messaging is less effective than nonpartisan messaging.
+Get-out-the-vote research has shown that nonpartisan messaging is more effective than partisan messaging for boosting voter turnout.
 This is why we ask volunteers to avoid:

 - Mentioning candidates by name

 - Framing the message overall in a partisan or one-sided fashion

 - Assuming that the recipient agrees with you on issues or policy